Tenet: The ending explained and all your questions answered

 Everyone's working for the Protagonist?

 The Protagonist travels to London to save Kat from arms dealer Priya (Dimple Kapadia), who believes she must tie up loose ends.
-The Protagonist shoots Priya, realizing he will found the secret organization "Tenet" in the future.
+The Protagonist shoots Priya, realizing he will go back in time and found the secret organization Tenet.

 Tenet premiered in the UK and Australia on Aug.
 26 and will be released in select cities in the US on Sept.
 3.